federatedplatforms/Docker-BDI-Node/README.md

 This will start the BDI-API, Corda node and GraphDB containers.
 Startup might take some time, so be patient.

-## Sample Call
+## Testing the BDI API

+The BDI API provides a Swagger interface that allows for interacting with the BDI API.
-Open http://localhost:10050/swagger-ui.html in your browser.
-A swagger UI should appear.
+After the docker containers are up and running navigate to http://localhost:10050/swagger-ui.html in your browser, the Swagger UI should appear.

+### Corda endpoints

 Under Corda details, one can query the Corda node what nodes it knows.
 It should know at least one notary (GET `/node/notaries`) and a few other nodes (GET `/node/peers`).

-Play around with the `/events` calls too.

-Try to submit the following new and randomly event at the `/events` endpoint.
+### Events endpoints

+The `/events` endpoint allows for sending events to the BDI node.
+Below is an example event that can be submitted to the `/events` endpoint:

 ```
 @base <http://example.com/base/> .